QuarkContainer/Quark/README.md

 cargo +stable install cargo-xbuild
 ```

 And also some extra libraries for compiling GPU module:
+(Please note, you can execute following commands even in non nvidia machine to get ability for compiling GPU module.)
 ```sh
 sudo apt-get install libelf-dev nvidia-driver-535
 ```